 AI-generated content may be incorrect.

-Abbreviations: CHOL, cholesterol; DB, double-blind; HDL, high-density lipoprotein; LDL, low-density lipoprotein; Nipo, nipocalimab; PBO, placebo; SE, standard error.
+Abbreviations: CHOL, cholesterol; DB, double-blind; HDL, high-density lipoprotein; LDL, low-density lipoprotein; Nipo, nipocalimab; OL, open-label; PBO, placebo; SE, standard error; W, week.

-• There were 7 reports of adjudicated non-fatal MACE and 2 reports of adjudicated fatal MACE in the all-IMAAVY OLE group (average follow-up duration of 68.96 weeks); 8 of these cases occurred in one patient.3,5
+• There were seven reports of adjudicated non-fatal MACE in one patient, and three reports of adjudicated fatal MACE in three patients.
+Eight of these cases occurred in one patient.4,6

 Phase 2 VIVACITY-MG Study